tokensphere/tt-white-contracts/README.md

 The `bootstrap` task will:

-- Deploy all needed libraries and overwrite the `.openzeppelin/state-31337.json` file to keep track of their addresses.
+- Deploy all needed libraries.
 - Deploy an SPC contract using `spcMember` as the main member.
 It will also provision the SPC contract with some ethers sent from the `deployer` signer.
 It will also get an Exchange contract deployed.
 - Deploy a FAST set of contracts, register everything together.
 At this end of this step, the deployed `FastRegistry` should have been provisioned by the SPC contract with some ETH.
 - Mint some tokens and provision some transfer credits.